dimitrity/repo-security-scanner/README.md

 ### Postman Collection

-A comprehensive Postman collection is included for easy API testing and development.
+A Postman collection is included for API testing and development.

 #### Quick Start